petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-self-hosted.md

 - Partner
 ---

-# Liferay DXP Self-Hosted Pricing
+# Liferay Self-Hosted Pricing

 **At a Glance**

 * Liferay provides three deployment approaches, all including Liferay DXP:
-  * Liferay Experience Cloud (SaaS)
+  * Liferay SaaS
-  * Liferay Experience Cloud Self Managed (Paas)
+  * Liferay Paas
-  * DXP Self-Hosted
+  * Liferay Self-Hosted
-* A new pricing model for DXP Self-Hosted has been introduced for 2023
+* A new pricing model for Liferay Self-Hosted was introduced in 2023
 * The new model is Plan based, providing a bundle of Instances and Environments

 ## Background

-Sometimes Cloud, in either SaaS or PaaS-mode is not an option for a Customer.
+Sometimes Liferay's Cloud, in either SaaS or PaaS-mode is not an option for a Customer.

-With Liferay DXP Self-Hosted, Liferay provides just the DXP software itself, with the Customer responsible for everything else, either doing it themselves or paying for someone else to do it.
+With Liferay Self-Hosted, Liferay provides just the DXP software itself, with the Customer responsible for everything else, either doing it themselves or paying for someone else to do it.

 The Customer is responsible for the low-value, but often high cost activities, which include taking care of: